FAQs

 Who is the project contractor?

-The initial construction contract for phase one of the Champlain Parkway Project has been awarded to the joint venture between S.D.
-Ireland Brothers and Kubricky Construction Corporation.
+The initial construction contract for phase one of the Champlain Parkway Project was awarded to the joint venture between S.D.
+Ireland Brothers and Kubricky Construction Corporation (SDK).
+The final construction contract for phase two of the Champlain Parkway Project was awarded to Engineers Construction, Inc. (ECI).

 I live and/or work along the construction route.
 Will I be able to access residences and businesses?